kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 * *manager-heavy corporation*

 ### UNCLEAR OR FLAT STRUCTURE
 > Organization is perceived as either lacking a clear organizational structure or having a very flat one.
-An unclear or chaotic structure makes it more difficult for employees to know how to act, where to look for guidance and whom to turn to with problems.
-Although a flat structure has the benefit of appearing more agile and responsive to change, it is also not always able to provide a clear indication who is responsible for what and it does not offer a quick career progression.
+An unclear or chaotic structure makes it more difficult for employees to know how to act, where to look for guidance, and whom to turn to with problems.
+Although a flat structure has the benefit of appearing more agile and responsive to change, it is also not always able to provide a clear indication of who is responsible for what and it does not offer a quick career progression.

 __Exemplary statements reported by employees:__